Women in the Arab world: Economic role

+Recent studies have shown that economic structures, such as a lack of formal job opportunities, weak private sectors, and poor maternity and childcare policies, are more influential in restricting women's participation than cultural or religious norms.

+For instance, in countries like Jordan and Tunisia, women are highly educated yet continue to face high unemployment due to inflexible labor markets and gendered economic policies. which is much higher than in the universities of the US or Europe.

 A growing number of firms owned by females started to hire women in executive positions.
 In fact, in Jordan, Palestine, Saudi Arabia and Egypt, firms run by women are growing their workforces at higher rates than those run by men.

 In some of the wealthier Arab countries such as UAE, the number of women business owners is growing rapidly and adding to the economic development of the country.
 Many of these women work with family businesses and are encouraged to study and work.
 Arab women are estimated to have $40 billion of personal wealth at their disposal, with Qatari families being among the richest in the world.

 However, 13 of the 15 countries with the lowest rates of women participating in their labor force are in the Middle East and North Africa.
 Yemen has the lowest rate of working women of all, followed by Syria, Jordan, Iran, Morocco, Saudi Arabia, Algeria, Lebanon, Egypt, Oman, Tunisia, Mauritania, and Turkey.
 Unemployment among women in the Middle East is twice that of men, pointing to low wages, a lack of skills and a belief among some that a woman's place is in the home.

 Gender inequality remains a major concern in the region, which has the lowest female economic participation in the world (27% of females in the region participate in the workforce, compared to a global average of 56%).

 In Saudi Arabia, women do better than men in science and math.
 In Iran, research shows that girls have “caught up with boys, reversing their score gap, between 1999 and 2007, in both math and science.”
 And Jordan has always been a top performer in education, with girls outperforming boys there for decades but women still do not get jobs.